GLOBAL MARKETS-Stocks, euro fall on German finmin comments

 Still, some investors said that EU leaders had made progress in moving to contain the sovereign debt, suggesting markets might rebound.

 "Although there is still uncertainty surrounding what might ultimately come out of the euro zone, we are infinitely closer to something concrete than we were over the last several weeks," said Brad Bechtel, managing director at Faros Trading LLC in Stamford, Connecticut.
-(To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog click on blogs.reuters.com/hedgehub) (Reporting by Chuck Mikolajczak, Gertrude Chavez-Dreyfuss and Nick Olivari in New York; Ikuko Kurahone and Joanne Frearson in London; Writing by Herbert Lash; Editing by Leslie Adler)
+(To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog click on blogs.reuters.com/hedgehub) (Reporting by Chuck Mikolajczak, Gertrude Chavez-Dreyfuss and Nick Olivari in New York; Ikuko Kurahone and Joanne Frearson in London; Writing by Herbert Lash;)

 * Samsung's new phone Galaxy S8 is set to be unveiled at an event in New York late next month- WSJ, citing sources Source : http://on.wsj.com/2ksRM2x